DeadMansChest/DMCWO/README.md

 Greatly reduced ADS sway for all weapons since it does nothing to the actual PoI

-Toggles for some asethetic mods (you can change them at the top of the rebalance_attach.lua)
+True/false toggles for some asethetic mods (you can change them at the top of the rebalance_attach.lua)

 Random fixes:
   * Tried my best at realigning all the optics and iron sights